Philip to write new opera for Royal Opera House

 Philip Venables to research and write major work for performance at the ROH Linbury Studio Theatre in 2016.

 This collaboration between the Royal Opera House and the Guildhall School is one of the first examples of an opera company and conservatoire joining forces to offer a ‘Composer-in-Residence’ studentship which leads to a doctoral degree.
 The notion of ‘Composer-in-Residence’ has long been established as a successful model for the development of orchestral music, but this model has been far less explored in opera.
+When you need a top notch pest control company to help you rid your home of those uninvited guests, check out https://powerpestcontrol.ca for more details.

 The Doctoral Composer-in-Residence studentship is part of the Guildhall School’s existing doctoral programme (validated by City University London).
 Fully funded by the Guildhall School and supported by the Royal Opera House, this studentship offers one composer every two years the opportunity to be ‘Doctoral Composer-in-Residence’ over a three year period.
 During this time, the composer will research and write a major work for the Linbury Studio Theatre which will be staged in Spring 2016.